AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * Summertime, garages will continue, but may have less support available.
+   * Summertime (~1.july -- 2.august), garages will continue, but may have less support
+     available.
 We don't promise to be there every day, but from past years there has usually been someone.
 You can ask in ref:`SciComp chat <chat>` too coordinate a meeting day.
 Software